B3at/Kubernetes-Autoscaler-Docs/docs/Assessment Results/Kubernetes Event Driven Autoscaler/Assessment Results.md

 The assessment was executed on the most current version of KEDA at the time: version 2.10.1.
-All numeric ratings are median values.
+All numeric ratings are average values.

 ## Core functionality